canada-ca/micro-acquisition/_pages/en/how-this-works.md

 <p>The ESDC client assesses the delivered code against the acceptance criteria included in the opportunity statement.</p>

 <h2 class="h5">Step 8</h2>
 <p>If the code meets the acceptance criteria the ESDC team will accept the code.
-Once the code is accepted, the supplier sends and invoice and the supplier is paid by credit card.</p>
+Once the code is accepted, the supplier sends an invoice and the supplier is paid by credit card.</p>

 <h2 class="h5">Step 9</h2>
-<p>The ESDC team adds an entry for the delivered code in the <a href="https://code.open.canada.ca/en/index.html" target="_blank">Open Resource Exchange</a> so others can find and reuse the code.</p></div>
+<p>The ESDC team adds an entry for the delivered code in the <a href="https://code.open.canada.ca/en/index.html" target="_blank">Open Resource Exchange</a> so others can find and reuse the code.</p>

 <h2>Want to know more about the process?</h2>